How does English Heritage Buildings ensure its buildings are manufactured to the Exova BM TRADA Q-Mark standard?

 - Finally, once buildings are made and packed all jobs are checked off against cutting list to ensure quality standard is appropriate and to ensure that all components needed to assemble the building are supplied.

-How do you (EHB) ensure your designs meet the BM TRADA Q-mark standards?
+How does English Heritage Buildings ensure designs meet the Exova BM TRADA Q-Mark standards?